ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/commands/documents/how-to/delete-or-update-documents-using-index.dotnet.markdown

-# Client API : Documents : How to delete or update documents using index?
+# Commands : Documents : How to delete or update documents using index?

 Sometimes we need to update or delete a large amount of documents answering some criteria.
 With SQL this is a natural operation, and a query doing that will look like this: